 A great starting point for a rationally designed virus requires meeting all of the criteria mentioned above.
 Vesicular stomatitis virus (VSV) possesses these characteristics and thus serves as a great candidate.
-It is non-pathogenic and people have never been exposed to it, so it has no seroprevalence.
+It is non-pathogenic and since most people have never been exposed to it, it has no seroprevalence.
 VSV can be retargeted to facilitate selective infection and its genomic structure is well understood.
 As such, extensive engineering is relatively easy.
 The biggest challenge is to make it selectively replicating in the right environment.
 For DNA viruses this can be done using promoters, which are well understood.
 Since VSV is a RNA virus we need to use aptazymes or other genetic circuits.
 Early data indicates that we have successfully created a virus with a functional aptazyme (“ON” switch).

 Using our platform, we have designed and made a virus based on the criteria above, that selectively infects and replicates in liver cancer cells.
 In combining both selective infection and selective replication, it shows very good safety characteristics.
 Still, it replicates fast and shows great efficacy.
 Our initial data is showing, at least in cells (in vitro), that we have created a great therapeutic virus for liver cancer.
 We are currently testing it extensively, both in cells and very soon in mice.